Counting multiple graphs in generalized Tur\'an problems

 \begin{proof} Just as in the proof of Proposition \ref{k23}, we use induction on $n$, and the base cases $n\le 5$ are trivial.
 Let $G$ be an $n$-vertex triangle-free graph.
 If $G$ is bipartite, we are done by Proposition \ref{ujjj}.

-Thus we can assume $G$ has a vertex $v$ of degree at most $2n/5$.
-Let $x$ denote the number of copies of $M$ where $v$ is not the isolated vertex, plus the number of copies of $C_5$ in $G$.
-Let $x'$ denote the number of copies of $M'$ plus the number of copies of $C_5$ in $G$.
-Let $w$ be a vertex of the larger class and $y$ be the number of copies of $M$ containing an edge incident to $w$ in $T_2(n)$.
-Let $y'$ denote the number of copies of $M'$ containing $w'$ in $T_2(n)$.
+Thus we can assume that in $G$ the minimum degree is $d\le 2n/5$, let $v$ be a vertex of degree $d$.
+Let $x$ denote the number of copies of $M$ where $v$ is one of the non-isolated vertices, plus the number of copies of $C_5$ containing $v$ in $G$.
+Let $x'$ denote the number of copies of $M'$ containing $v$ plus the number of copies of $C_5$ containing $v$ in $G$.
+Let $w$ be a vertex of the larger part of $T_2(n)$ and $y$ be the number of copies of $M$ containing an edge incident to $w$ in $T_2(n)$.
+Let $y'$ denote the number of copies of $M'$ containing $w$ in $T_2(n)$.

 \begin{claim} We have $x\le y$ and $x'\le y'$. \end{claim}